skylermaxwell42/mash/README.md

 # mash
 Custom command line shell written in C.

-To start up the shell run
+To start up the shell run the following commands

 ```bash
 make